google/starlark-go/doc/spec.md

 ```

 <b>Implementation note:</b>
-The Go implementation of the Starlark REPL requires the `-recursion`
+The Go implementation of Starlark requires the `-recursion`
 flag to allow recursive functions.